prose-im/prose-core-client/README.md

 * Persistence: `store`
 * Data types: `types`

-_Note that as the state of XMPP in Rust is still pretty immature, we could not find any sufficiently-advanced pure-Rust XMPP client library.
+_👉 Note that as the state of XMPP in Rust is still pretty immature, we could not find any sufficiently-advanced pure-Rust XMPP client library.
 Therefore, we opted for the excellent C-based `libstrophe` library.
 However, depending on a non-Rust binding creates a lot of overhead for the developer, thus we plan to create a pure-Rust port of `libstrophe` in the near future.
 We aim for a similar API to `libstrophe`, as we like its simplicity for the developer and how lightweight it is._

 ## Foreign Function Interfaces (FFIs)